pippim/pippim.github.io/index.md

 ## Markdown

-Github Pages and many other websites use a language called Markdown.
+GitHub Pages and many other websites use a language called Markdown.
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for: